 Deborah Coppola, RN, MS, is the vice president and associate chief nursing officer at Rhode Island Hospital.
 She received her bachelor of science in nursing from Rhode Island College and her master of science in nursing from the University of Rhode Island.
 Prior to her appointment as vice president and associate chief nursing officer, Deborah served as the administrative director of critical care and adult nursing supervisors in 2013 and as director of critical care from 2006-2012.
 She is a member of the American Organization of Nurse Executives and the American Association of Nurse Leaders.

-Nicholas Dominick, Jr., senior vice president of diagnostic and support services, is responsible for the Cancer Institute, Cardiovascular Institute, imaging, rehab services, laboratory and lab outreach services, supply chain management, pharmacy and imaging services for Lifespan, and cancer and cardiac services for Rhode Island Hospital.
+Nicholas Dominick, Jr., senior vice president of Lifespan clinical service lines and facilities development, is responsible for the Cancer Institute, Cardiovascular Institute, imaging, rehab services, laboratory and lab outreach services, supply chain management, pharmacy and imaging services for Lifespan, and cancer and cardiac services for Rhode Island Hospital.
 He joined Lifespan in 2000 and has more than 30 years of experience in operations in both clinical and support services.
 Prior to joining Lifespan, he was manager of materials management for New York Presbyterian Hospital.
 He received his undergraduate degree in business administration from Pace University.

 Loree Eysaman, RN, MSN, CPAN, CASC, is vice president of perioperative services at Lifespan.
 Eysaman is responsible for practice policies and protocols as well as the clinical practice of perioperative nursing for all of Lifespan.
 She is an experienced health care executive with 30 years of leadership experience in health care systems.
 Eysaman is a certified perianesthesia nurse and ambulatory surgery administrator.
 She is a member of the American Society of Perianesthesia Nurses and the Ambulatory Surgery Center Association.